CharlesSchimmel/qmk_firmware/users/elpfen/readme.md

 - Maximize accessibility, minimize travel: frequently used keys should be more accessible than infrequently used keys.
 Only very infrequently used actions should be more than 1 key from home row.
+Layers and modifiers do not add significant impediments to accessibility.

-- Consistency is important too: accessibility and travel can be sacrificed if a key's function is consistent with a less accessible position (e.g. putting Shift-Tab and Tab on JK because it's consistent despite being used frequently).
+- Consistency is important too: accessibility and travel can be sacrificed if a key's function is consistent with a less accessible position (e.g. putting Shift-Tab and Tab on JK despite being used frequently because it's consistent with other uses of JK).

 - Symmetry and ping-ponging: The pattern of alternating hands that Dvorak enables should be maintained with the layout.
 Both hands should be used